-The Israeli has dismissed recent reports linking him with an assistant role under new boss Rafa Benitez, insisting that the interim coach must be given the full support of the club
+The Israeli has dismissed recent reports linking him with an assistant role under new boss Rafa Benitez, insisting that the interim coach must be given the club's full support.

-The former Blues boss, who guided the club to the Champions League final in 2008, has been linked with a return to the Stamford Bridge dugout in recent weeks after Benitez's less-than-auspicious start at the club, although the club have denied the reports.
+The former Blues boss, who guided the club to the UEFA Champions League final in 2008, has been linked with a return to the Stamford Bridge dugout in recent weeks after Benitez's less-than-auspicious start at the club, although the club has denied the reports.

-However, the 57-year-old has dispelled the notion he could be set to take the reins at the European champions, adding that the club ought to get behind Benitez as they seek to challenge for honours this season.
+The 57-year-old Grant has dispelled the notion he could be set to take the reins at the 2011-12 European champions, though, adding that the club ought to get behind Benitez as they seek to challenge for honors this season.

 "He needs to use all experience to take the club in a different direction and they need to do everything to support him and not to look around."